 - a.
-The Navy requires SC professionals who possess a comprehensive Navy-wide view of end-to-end supply chains.
-This requires SC officers with a solid understanding of the interconnectivity of acquisition and life cycle sustainment, supply chain management, and operational logistics within the fleet and joint force operating environments. - b.
-SC officers serve from the tactical edge aboard afloat and expeditionary units, throughout the operational level of war, across Navy's force generation foundry and deep into the defense acquisition system.
-While there is no singular career path for upward progression, assignments should reflect diversity in scope, complexity, and mission commensurate with their rank. - c.
-As the Navy's premier end-to-end supply chain integrators, SC officers are expected to demonstrate sustained superior performance in leadership billets of increasing responsibility and complexity. - d.
-SC officers learn the art and science of supporting logistics and sustainment missions through progressive exposure to Fleet and enduring complex problems.
-The board should look beyond the accumulation of subspecialty codes and AQDs for a balance of experiences which develop a broad perspective of the greater Navy logistics enterprise. - e.
-SC personnel are expected to leverage their knowledge, diversity of thought, and experience in order to build strong inclusive teams to ensure expeditious delivery of logistics and supply chain solutions.
-Education and continuous professional development are valued as a strategic imperative in understanding a competitive 21st century maritime environment.
+The Navy requires SC professionals who possess a comprehensive view of end-to-end supply chains.
+This requires SC officers who understand the interconnection across acquisition and life cycle sustainment, supply chain management, and operational logistics within the fleet and joint force operating environments. - b.
+SC officers serve in a wide range of assignments.
+While there is no singular path for upward progression, assignments should reflect diversity in scope, complexity, and mission commensurate with their rank. - c.
+As the Navy's end-to-end supply chain integrators, we value SC officers who demonstrate sustained superior performance in leadership billets of increasing responsibility and complexity. - d.
+SC officers master their craft through progressive exposure to understanding and learning how to solve complex Fleet problems.
+The board should look beyond the mere accumulation of subspecialty codes and AQDs, striking a balance of experiences that develop broad exposure and an enhanced perspective of the logistics enterprise. - e.
+SC personnel are expected to leverage their knowledge, diversity of thought, and experience in order to build strong inclusive teams.
+Formal education combined with continuous learning are valued as a strategic imperative to understanding a competitive maritime environment.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - f.
-The SC requires officers who are honest, trusted, and accountable for success and failure.
-Aggressive officers with a strong fiduciary responsibility for personnel, material, and fiscal resources are highly valued. - g.
-Officers who have a successful track record of high-impact and measurable mission results, with sustained superior performance in two operational tours demonstrate the potential to lead as a lieutenant commander.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - f.
+The SC requires officers who are ethical, trusted and accountable.
+Officers with a strong fiduciary responsibility for personnel, material, and fiscal resources are highly valued. - g.
+Officers who have a successful track record of high-impact, superior measurable results in two operational tours demonstrate the potential to lead as a lieutenant commander.
 At least one operational tour should be in an afloat unit.
-Successful completion and superior performance in a department head tour is highly valued. - h.
-Attainment of at least one SC warfare qualification. - i.
-The SC community welcomes transfers from other communities; delayed assignment to a second operational tour due to normal career progression timing should not be a detractor. - j.
-For merit reorder consideration, valued achievements prior to lieutenant commander include: - (1) Top recognized performer in all assignments. - (2) Successful completion of two operational tours. - (3) Superior performance as a Department Head (desired).
+Successful completion of and superior performance in a department head tour is especially valued. - (1) The SC Community is a mix of direct accessions (O-1) and lateral transfers from other communities (O-1 to O-3).
+Lengthy training tracks and accession timing into the SC may prevent some lateral transfer officers from meeting traditional qualification standards.
+Give due consideration to this dynamic, and assess officer potential accordingly. - (2) SC lateral transfers with demonstrated performance in their previous community, and who are assigned to or complete at least one SC operational tour, will be considered fully qualified for lieutenant commander. - h.
+Attainment of at least one warfare qualification. - i.
+For merit reorder consideration, valued achievements prior to lieutenant commander include: - (1) Top recognized performer in all assignments. - (2) Successful completion of two operational tours. - (3) Superior performance as an afloat Department Head (desired).